CenterForCollectiveLearning/comchoice/README.md

 ## About

-`Pairchoice` was developed by the research group in Digital Democracy of the [Center for Collective Learning](https://centerforcollectivelearning.org/).
+`ComChoice` was developed by the research group in Digital Democracy of the [Center for Collective Learning](https://centerforcollectivelearning.org/).

 ## MIT License